 Use the Explanatory Training Variables parameter to specify fields whose attributes are used as explanatory variables in modeling presence of the phenomenon.
 This option is only available when Input Point Features include background points and the Contains Background Points parameter is checked.

-Use the Categorical check box to designate if a field provided in the Explanatory Training Variables parameter is categorical.
+Use the Categorical check box to designate whether a field provided in the Explanatory Training Variables parameter is categorical.

 Use the Explanatory Training Distance Features parameter to designate features whose proximity to the input point features will be used as explanatory variables.
 This option is only available when input point features include background points and the Contains Background Points parameter is checked.

 Distance features are used to automatically create explanatory variables by calculating a distance from the input point features to the nearest provided feature.
 If the Explanatory Training Distance Features parameter value is polygons or lines, the distance attributes are calculated as the distance between the closest segments of the pair of features.
-If the input distance features are polygons or lines, the distance attributes are calculated as the distance between the closest segments of the pair of features.
 Distances are calculated differently for polygons and lines; see How proximity tools calculate distance for details.

 The Explanatory Training Distance Features parameter is not available when input point features do not include background points, due to performance considerations.
 However, you can use distance features when using presence-only points by using the Distance Accumulation tool to create distance rasters.
 Distance rasters contain cells with values describing the distance between the cell and the nearest feature in a specified data source.
 Once distance rasters are created, you can use them as inputs in the Explanatory Training Rasters parameter for presence-only input point features.